tap349/tap349.github.io/_posts/2016-03-20-rails-caching.md

 - `restore` - shouldn't be invoked manually

-turbolinks renders a copy of the page from cache without making a request if it's available - otherwise retrieves a fresh copy of the page from server.
+if possible, turbolinks renders a copy of the page from cache without making a request - otherwise retrieves a fresh copy of the page from server.

 #### turbolinks:load